 Note that if you have moved to a new town from another location within New Hampshire, you will need to register to vote again.

 Can I register to vote by mail?

 It is possible to register to vote by mail if you cannot do so in person due to a physical disability, religious beliefs, military service, or a temporary absence from New Hampshire.
 You can request an absentee voter registration form from your town clerk.

 Due to the COVID-19 pandemic, New Hampshire is allowing anyone concerned about potentially contracting the virus to register and to vote by mail.
 You can request both mail-in registration forms as well as your mail-in ballot from your clerk.
 Learn more about voting in New Hampshire during the COVID-19 emergency here.

 No. New Hampshire does not allow online voter registration.

 How early do I need to register to vote?

-You can register to vote anytime, up to ten days ahead of an election, with your town officials.
+You can register to vote anytime, up to 6-13 days ahead of an election, with your town officials.
 It is also possible to register to vote at the polls on election day.
-You will need to bring proof your identity, your place of domicile in New Hampshire, your age, your U.S. citizenship status and that you are not in the state for temporary reasons only.
+You will need to provide proof of your identity, your place of domicile in New Hampshire, your age, your U.S. citizenship status and evidence that you are not in the state for temporary reasons only.
 Note that even if you lack that proof, you can still register and vote by signing an affidavit.